RussellSchwedhelm/ST10065470_PROG6221_POE/README.txt

 The program allows users to enter ingredients with various units of measurement, such as cups, tablespoons, teaspoons, grams, kilograms, or custom units.
 It ensures consistent and accurate results by automatically scaling non-custom units.
 For instance, it can convert grams to kilograms or tablespoons to cups.

-Moreover, the program includes error-handling features to prevent crashes or unexpected behavior when users enter invalid input.
+Moreover, the program includes error-handling features to prevent crashes or unexpected behaviour when users enter invalid input.
 If a non-numeric value is entered where a numeric value is expected, the program displays an error message and prompts the user to provide valid input.

 ## Getting Started